MKycia00/Portfolio/README.md

 # Portfolio
 # About me
-I am a IT engineer with a specialization in programming.
+I am an IT engineer with a specialization in programming.
 I graduated from the University of Information Technology and Management in Rzeszow.
-Recently I have started to interest of software testing.
-My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches
+Recently I have started to be interested in software testing.
+My goal is to develop testing knowledge and technical skills.
+On this site, I would like to share my all gained experience from personal studies and research.
 # Tools
-•	Jira,Trello - Issue tracking and project management tool for developers
+•	Jira, Trello - Issue tracking and project management tool for developers

 •	Postman - Testing tool for REST API